mdancho84/mdancho84.github.io/_posts/2023-04-30-chatgpt-prompt-osmdata.md

 Today I share how to automate `R` coding with `ChatGPT`.
 Here's what you're learning today:

 * *ChatGPT Prompts:* The mistake you'll make and how to get ChatGPT to write your code correctly.
-* *2-Minute Case Study:* How I connecte to an API, Downloaded Data, and Visualized on a Map with `ChatGPT`.
+* *2-Minute Case Study:* How I connect to an API, Downloaded Data, and Visualized on a Map with `ChatGPT`.
 * **Bonus: Sneak Peek At My NEW Shiny App that extends this ChatGPT tutorial**

 ![ChatGPT Made This Shiny App](/assets/061_osmdata_thumb_2.jpg)